ptsefton/chordprobook/README.md

   -i INSTRUMENT, --instrument INSTRUMENT
                         Show chord grids for the given instrument.
-Eg --instrument "Soprano Ukulele" --instruments         chord grids for the given instrument, then quit use any of the names or aliases listed under AKA -k, --keep-order      Preserve song order for playing as a setlist (inserts blank pages to keep multi page songs on facing pages --a4                  Format for printing (web page output)
+Eg --instrument "Soprano Ukulele" --instruments         List known instruments and their alises then quit.
+You use any of the names or aliases listed under AKA with the --instument option
+  -k, --keep-order      Preserve song order for playing as a setlist (inserts
+                        blank pages to keep multi page songs on facing pages --a4                  Format for printing (web page output)